 Rate limiting can be disabled instance-wide

-feature.rate.limiting in the config properties documentation.
+feature.rate.limiting on the Bitbucket config properties page.

-If your instance consists of a cluster of nodes behind a load balancer, each of your users will have a separate token bucket on each node.
+If your Bitbucket instance consists of a cluster of nodes behind a load balancer, each of your users will have a separate token bucket on each node.
 In other words, if you have three nodes, your users will have three token buckets.

 In addition, the global settings for token bucket size and refill rate apply separately to each of these buckets.
 In other words, If you’ve set them to 60 and 5, they’ll be 60 and 5 on each bucket, unless the user has an exemption.